pmgbergen/porepy/Readme.md

 # Reproduce results from papers and preprints
 Runscripts for most, if not all, papers that uses porepy is available at [here](https://github.com/pmgbergen/porepy/tree/develop/examples/papers).

+# Citing
+E. Keilegavlen, A. Fumagalli, R. Berge, I. Stefansson, I. Berre: PorePy: An Open-Source Simulation Tool for Flow and Transport in Deformable Fractured Rocks. arXiv:1712.00460

 # Installation
 PorePy depends on `numpy`, `scipy` and `networkx`, and (for the moment) also on `meshio`, `sympy` and `matplotlib`.
 The latter packages may be droped / changed later.
 To install (on Linux, probably also OSX), use